vclugoar/vclugoar/README.md

 ## About
 - 💻 I use raw data and extract meaning out of it
 - 💪🏽  I work with Python, SQL and visualization tools such as Looker (including LookML), Tableau, and Power BI
-- 🌸 Currently working on some passion projects -- building text analysis apps to recommend books
+- 🌸 Currently working on some passion projects that use text analysis techniques
 - 📫 You can find me on [Twitter](https://twitter.com/vclugo) and [LinkedIn](https://www.linkedin.com/in/viannyl/)

 ## 12 months of data: 2022